Acting Interim President Dr. Susan Barr

 Dr. Susan Barr has a long and distinguished record of service to Five Towns College and its students, which has prepared her well for this responsibility.
 She first joined the faculty in 1990, teaching courses that engender student development and success.
 Her affable demeanor quickly led to her appointment in 1992 as Higher Education Opportunity Program (HEOP) Assistant Director.

-In 1998, Dr. Barr was named HEOP Director, following the untimely passing of HEOP Director Dr. Douglas Jones.
-She served in that capacity, representing the needs of opportunity program students to the New York State Education Department for nearly 16 years.
+In 1998, Dr. Barr was named HEOP Director, representing the needs of opportunity program students to the New York State Education Department for nearly 16 years.
 Because of her competencies and demeanor, she was also appointed to serve as Five Towns College Dean of Students in 2006 - a dual appointment that she carried until recently.

 With the support of the entire Five Towns College community, following the retirement of College Provost Dr. Roger Sherman, in January 2014 she was named Dean of the College and Provost.
-As Provost, Dr. Barr is responsible for providing academic leadership, assuring the institution’s various constituencies of the faculty’s commitment to student learning and high quality learning outcomes.
+As Provost, Dr. Barr was and still responsible for providing academic leadership, assuring the institution’s various constituencies of the faculty’s commitment to student learning and high quality learning outcomes.

 During her career, Dr. Barr has accomplished much.
 She organized the College’s Academic Support Center, authored both the Five Towns College Peer Mentoring Handbook and Tutoring Handbook.
 She is also responsible for increasing retention rates for academically and economically challenged students, resulting in one of the highest graduation rates for HEOP programs anywhere in New York State.